interaction_plot¶

 interaction plots is to run an analysis of variance using Anova

-and use Anova
+and use Anova. plot().
+The Anova class will calculate

 the appropriate error bars based on the specified main effect or interaction.